-(d) Concentrations of Risk
+d) Concentrations of Risk

-The Plan has investments in a variety of investment funds.
+The Plan has investments in a variety of investment funds within the Master Trust.
 Investments in general are exposed to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.

 The assets held by the Master Trust include the Common Stock of the Company.
-At December 31, 2011 and 2010, approximately 33% and 34%, respectively, of the investments of the Master Trust were invested in Common Stock of the Company.
+At December 31, 2015 and 2014, approximately 37% of the investments of the Master Trust were invested in Common Stock of the Company.
 The underlying value of the Common Stock of the Company is entirely dependent upon the performance of the Company and the market's evaluation of such performance and other factors.

-(e) Fully Benefit-Responsive Investment Contracts
+e) Fully Benefit-Responsive Investment Contracts

-The Plan indirectly invests in investment contracts and security-backed contracts through the Wells Fargo Stable Value Fund E. An investment contract is a contract issued by a financial institution to provide a stated return to the buyer of the contract for a specified period of time.
-A security-backed contract has similar characteristics as a traditional investment contract and is comprised of two parts: the first part is a fixed-income security or portfolio of fixed-income securities; the second part is a contract value guarantee (wrapper) provided by a third party.
-The yield earned by the Wells Fargo Stable Value Fund E at December 31, 2011 and 2010 was 1.56% and 2.38%, respectively.
+The Plan indirectly invests in guaranteed investment contracts and security-backed contracts through the Wells Fargo Stable Return Fund G. An investment contract is a contract issued by a financial institution to provide a stated return to the buyer of the contract for a specified period of time.
+A security-backed contract has similar characteristics as a traditional investment contract and comprises two parts: the first part is a fixed-income security or portfolio of fixed-income securities; the second part is a contract value guarantee (wrapper) provided by a third party.
+Stable value collective trust funds, which include these investment contracts held by a defined contribution plan, are required to be reported at fair value.
+The yield earned by the Wells Fargo Stable Return Fund G at December 31, 2015 and December 31, 2014 was 1.83% and 1.40%, respectively.